Skip to main content

 © Bill Meek (Licensed under CC BY 4.0).
 Kindly recommended by UKCEH.

-Margins, strips, blocks or corners around arable fields which are covered in wild bird cover crops.
+Description: Margins, strips, blocks or corners around arable fields which are covered in wild bird cover crops.
 These crops are left unharvested over the winter so that the seeds produced by the plants can benefit the farmland birds.
-The arable field must be in a crop rotation that includes an arable crop (for example wheat, barley, maize, oats), even if in certain years the field is in temporary grass, set-aside or fallow.
+The arable field must be in a crop rotation that includes an arable crop (for example, wheat, barley, maize, oats), even if, in certain years, the field is in temporary grass, set-aside or fallow.
 The main benefits of wild bird seed mixes are that they provide food and seed for the animals (specifically birds) over winter and summer, as well as shelter and cover over winter.

-This habitat is usually sited on the outer 2–12 m margin of the arable field, although when planted as blocks they occasionally extend further into the field centre.
-If you are looking to create this habitat it should be around 6m wide.
+This habitat is usually located on the outer 2–12 m margin of the arable field, although when planted as blocks, it occasionally extends further into the field centre.
+If you are looking to create this habitat, it should be around 6m wide.

 How to Create / Enhance to a "Good" condition